 A quick online search will instantly reveal several hundred ways to lose weight.
 The obesity epidemic in the United States is growing in every part of the country.

 Today, more than one in three adults in the United States are considered to have medical obesity.
-Medical obesity is defined as a BMI between 30 and 40.
+Medical obesity is defined as a BMI (Body Mass Index) between 30 and 40.

 Because losing weight is a physically demanding and mentally taxing journey, medical weight loss provides an extra level of support that allows you to lose the weight and keep it off.